GoogleCloudPlatform/artifact-registry-npm-tools/README.md

-# Artifact Registry tools for npm
+# Artifact Registry tools for npm packages

-This repository contains tools to simplify the process of working with npm repositories using Artifact Registry.
+This repository contains tools to simplify the process of working with npm packages using Artifact Registry.

 # Artifact Registry Module

-The Artifact Registry google-artifactregistry-auth module is an npm package which allows you to configure npm to interact with npm repositories stored in Artifact Registry.
+The Artifact Registry google-artifactregistry-auth module is an npm package which allows you to configure npm to interact with npm private repositories in Artifact Registry.

 For more details, see
 https://cloud.google.com/artifact-registry/docs/nodejs/authentication